davidmolina/davidmolina.github.io/resume.md

 During my short tenure, I coordinated the three (3) day Salud Familiar Latina/o Family Health Fair & Conference at the University of Portland, the one (1) day Latinos & Diabetes Seminar for Primary Care Providers at the World Forestry Center, and won a $10K grant from the Lowe's Charitable & Educational Foundation for organizational facility improvements.
 I was also a member of the Willamette Valley Development Officers, a nonprofit dedicated to training area development officers.
 I worked under the guidance and mentorship of Executive Director, Marie Dahlstrom, and founder/board chair, Clara Padilla-Andrews, a former New Mexico Secretary of State.

-I was really bummed to leave this cool position to become co-founder at RED Consulting Group and lead bilingual executive searches.
+I was really bummed to leave this position to become co-founder at RED Consulting Group and lead bilingual executive searches, but it certainly prepared me for anything and I credit the incredible mentorship and watching two of the most humble, forthright and fierce Latina leaders anywhere in Portland at the time.

 # Guest Writer
 *[El Hispanic News y Más](http://www.elhispanicnews.com/) - Portland, Oregon, Oct 2003 to Mar 2004*